fbcorrea/hvrlocator/README.md

-# HVRegLocator
+# HVR Locator

-HVRegLocator is a workflow to identify spanning hypervariable region(s) from amplicon sequencing variants or SRA public runs (SRR).
+HVR Locator is a workflow to identify spanning hypervariable region(s) from amplicon sequencing variants or SRA public runs (SRR).
 It aligns query sequences to a reference E. coli full-length 16S rRNA gene and identifies the spanning region through alignment.

 ## Installation

-To install HVRegLocator, follow these steps:
+To install HVR Locator, follow these steps:

 1. Create a new conda environment: